rpp35-boc-perlman/Calentodo_frontend/README.md

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->

-Calentodo is a powerful innovative tool created to help you keep track of your to do list.
-It features creation and editing of todos, an integrated and interactive calendar that you can display choice todos on in order to keep track off them, a sharing system that allows you to view friends todo calendars, and a view which allows you to see how much time that you have spent on todos.
+Calentodo is a powerful, innovative tool created to help you keep track of your todo list.
+It features creation and editing of todos, an integrated and interactive calendar that you can display todos on in order to keep track of them, a sharing system that allows you to view friends todo calendars, and a view which allows you to see how much time that you have spent on your different todos.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>